Content Writer for Primitives by Kathy

 Copywriter & E-Commerce Web Production Assistant for South Moon Under

 South Moon Under is a shabby chic clothing store that started in Ocean City, Maryland in 1975.
 It has since grown with stores now up and down the east coast.
 A few years ago, they expanded into e-commerce.
-As their web production assistant and copywriter, I basically have way too much fun playing with all the products at my desk, uploading copy and images, and writing content for all the products sold on the online store.
-(I know it's unrealistic that everyone reads the blurbs under what they're about to buy, so I make it funny and quirky for those who do!
-Hopefully, they appreciate my puns...)
+As their web production assistant and copywriter, I was responsible for writing all of the product descriptions (i.e. playing with samples at my desk), as well as helping manage and run the website.
+From uploading copy and images to categorizing items, from merchandising pages to building emails, I learned a ton about running an e-commerce website and the fashion industry itself.

 Editor & Staff Writer for Beach to Bay Times Magazine